Code-Institute-Submissions/SpendWise/README.md

 ------

 ## Description
-TSpendWise is a website designed to help users track their spending and stay within their budget.
+SpendWise is a website designed to help users track their spending and stay within their budget.
 With this app, users can easily add expenses as they occur, and the app will automatically calculate the total amount spent.

 The user can also set an initial budget and the app will automatically deduct your expenses from your budget, giving you an up-to-date picture of your spending.